WHO ARE THE SITE OWNERS?

 WHAT SHOULD WE DO WITH OUR RUBBISH?

 It is customary for campers to dispose of all rubbish they produce by burning it on a fire, except for that which cannot be burnt (i.e. glass and tins).
-These should be placed in the recycle bins in the car park.
+Please bag up rubbish and place in the large green skip bin near the car park entrance.

 Remember this is a litter free campsite for the pleasure of all.